davidforrest/SJC_Music/resources/FR_Music_At_Home_7.md

 Hi Freshman Music,

-I hope you enjoyed singing Bach this week—you sounded great!
+I hope you enjoyed singing this week!

-Next week we’ll be able to dig a little deeper into what’s happeing in the score.
+Next week we’ll dig a little deeper into what’s happeing in the score.
 Here’s what to do before then:

 **1. Score Copy**